jasperstafleu/ums-node/README.md

 - In development mode, typescript changes is watched and, on succesful compilation, the server is restarted.

 Install new node_module:
-`docker-compose run node npm install --save typescript`
+`docker-compose run ums_node npm install --save typescript`

 Restart container:
 `docker-compose stop && docker-compose up -d`